Curious travelers will spend days and hours keeping busy with all the things to do in Granada, Spain.

 Hiking in Dehesa del Generalife

-This massive massive 1,112 acre park is behind the Alhambra, and has two extensive hiking routes and one mountain bike circuit.
-In addition to beautiful nature, that includes canals and waterfalls, the park affords stunning views of the city and nearby Sierra Nevada mountains.
+This massive massive 1,112-acre park is behind the Alhambra, and has two extensive hiking routes and one mountain bike circuit.
+In addition to beautiful nature, which includes canals and waterfalls, the park affords stunning views of the city and nearby Sierra Nevada mountains.